 There are quite a few YouTube videos about traveling, camping, and RV’ing with cats.

-Some are about helpful products, while others are explaining what people have experienced and found to be pros and cons.
+Some are about helpful products, while others describe what people have experienced… the pros and cons.

 Here are a few…

 “Camping With My Cat – Episode #4″, Jan Keck, October 13, 2017

 “The Heartwarming Story Of a Man And His Cat Who Have Travelled Around 21 Countries” | Lorraine – More of the travels of Nala & Dean Nicholson)

 “HIKING WITH YOUR CAT?
 YOU CAN DO IT!“, Sparkles In the Wild, September 27, 2019

 “How to Keep your Cat Safe on a Trip “| Camping & RV Life, Radar Road Warriors, November 21, 2020